rajp152k/rajp152k.github.io/content/post/tumbleweed.md

 draft: false
 ---

+### EDIT : 0x22D2 : Fri Sep 27 03:51:30 PM IST 2024

+ - I'm thinking I'll proceed in common lisp
+ - do read on for amusement though

 As of 0x22CE (Mon Sep 23 06:48:40 AM IST 2024), These are the operating systems I've used:
  - Open Suse TumbleWeed
  - Fedora, CentOs, Rocky